 Derrick: If you’re a sound designer, your sound library is a part of your identify.
 It’s what you bring to the table in addition to your talents.

-Erick: The main sound of the Bloater actually came from my kid.
+Erick: The main sound of the Bloater actually came from my son.
 When he was an infant, I’d sit next to him and record him crying and making baby noises.
 So I slowed one of those sounds down, and that became a groan sound that we used.
 It’s interesting how you end up using sounds in unexpected ways.
-At best, I thought I might be able to use those sounds if I worked on a game that had babies in it.
-But it ended up being used completely differently.
+At best, I thought I would use that sound if I worked on a game with babies in it, but it ended up being used completely differently.

-Phil: When Naughty Dog made the switch from the PS2 to the PS3, they made a very intelligent decision to pretty much start over.
-When that happened, Bruce Swanson and Jonathan started a new audio engine from scratch.
-We’re still using Sony proprietary Scream tool for sound, but our unique metadata system is responsible for how it gets played.
+Phillip: When Naughty Dog made the switch from the PS2 to the PS3, they made a very intelligent decision to pretty much start over on audio.
+Bruce and Jonathan started a new audio engine from scratch.
+We’re still using Sony’s proprietary SCREAM tool for sound, but our unique metadata system is responsible for how it gets played.
 With this, we can tell the sound how to behave when it gets triggered in a game.
 This includes manipulating things like fall-off, reverb amount, filter cutoff and atmospherics.
-So the mix actually starts from when we put the first sound into the game.
-We try to think of how we want it to play and interact with the world.
-So our sound designers are tasked with having to intelligently place sound in this game.
+So the mix actually starts from when we put the first sound into the game, and our sound designers are tasked with having to intelligently place sound in this game.

 Was there anything you feel that you should have done better on this game?

-Phil: I think we’re our own harshest critics, and we try our hardest.
+Phillip: I think we’re our own harshest critics.
 We’re getting some new technology for the Playstation 4 which will allows us to do new things.

 Jonathan: Things will get better though.
 We’re still in the early phases of exploring what can be done with the PS4.
 But you can rest assured that the bar has been set with this game, and we’re not shipping anything inferior to that.

-James: We shipped this game with close to 70,000 of dialogue, which is huge amount for a non-RPG game this size.
+James: We shipped this game with close to 70,000 lines of dialogue, which is a huge amount for a non-RPG game of this size.
 We also built a context awareness system so that enemies can call out your location when you’re fighting.
-In order for that to work, you have to record every single object and location that are in the different environments.
-“He’s by the van! ” or “She’s by the bar! ” or “She’s across the street!“.
-So once the levels were fleshed out, we’d have to go through each area and take note of the fact that we might have a store, an office, a street and an alleyway present, with vans and trucks parked outside.
+In order for that to work, you have to record every single object in the different environments.
+Someone might shout, “He’s by the van! ” or “She’s by the bar! ” or “She’s across the street!“.
+So once the levels were fleshed out, we’d have to go through each area and take note of the fact that we might have a store, an office, a street and an alleyway with vans and trucks parked outside.
 We’d also have to take into account one car parked over here and multiple cars over there.
 Also, when the enemy spotted you, they have to call out that you were standing next to a car, and if they can’t see you, they say you’re standing behind it.
 Not only did all of that dialogue need to be recorded, but it had to be recorded multiple times with variations, so that it didn’t become repetitive and unnatural.
-Our poor voice actors were screaming “He’s over there” and “She’s by the car“, for 4 hours over the course of 5 recording sessions.
-I’m sure they all hate me, haha.
+Our poor voice actors were screaming “He’s over there” and “She’s by the car“, for four hours over the course of five recording sessions.
+I’m sure they all hate me (laughs).
 But that’s what it takes to model this kind of thing, and as games continue to model reality even more, we’ll get into this kind of territory even more.
 Sorry voice-actors….

 Derrick: I think this game sets a precedence for improving how we work together at Naughty Dog.
-We don’t have to deal with other team members saying “We’re done with our work.
+We don’t have to deal with other team members saying, “We’re done with our work.
 Now you guys go make some sounds for this “.
-We get to almost design things alongside other departments, which we appreciate.
+We kind of get to design things alongside other departments, which we appreciate.

-Phil: When the director comes up to us and says, “we’re depending on you guys to make this work “, and isn’t just talking about fixing a problem, but actually create some emotional context, like with the Clickers, it’s special for us.
+Phillip: When the director comes up to us and says, “We’re depending on you guys to make this work “, and he isn’t just talking about fixing a random problem, but actually creating some emotional context, like with the Clickers, it’s special for us.

 Erick: After having worked at a bunch of different studios, I can say that Naughty Dog is the most collaborative one that I’ve worked at.

-Erick: Yeah, that was an iterate process that was very audio-driven.
-The whole thing is her imagine how the game happens, so we had to use all kinds of Mortal Combat-like sounds to sell the moment.
+Erick: Yeah, that was an iterative process that was very audio-driven.
+The whole thing is her imagining how the game happens, so we had to use all kinds of Mortal Combat-like sounds to sell the moment.
 It worked out well.

-It’s been a slow progression, but I think Naughty Dog eventually realized that the game’s are cooler when the audio sounds better.
-So when they reset the whole company. discarded our old code and switched to C++, the company came to me and said “You’re our only audio guy and Bruce really needs you right now, so we’re gonna have you work with him as long as he needs, and then we’ll pull you back onto the game team when he’s done “.
-Seven years later, I’m still on the audio team.
+It’s been a slow progression, but I think Naughty Dog realized that the game’s are cooler when the audio sounds better.
+So when they reset the company, discarded our old code and switched to C++, the company came to me and said “You’re our only audio guy and Bruce really needs you right now, so we want you to work with him as long as he needs, and then we’ll pull you back onto the game team when he’s done “.
+Seven years later, I’m still on the audio team (laughs).

-Like we said before, sound has a history of being treated as something that comes in at the end of a game, when the programmers hand over over their work to the audio team and say “Here, add your sounds to it “.
+Like we said before, sound has a history of being treated as something that comes in at the end of a game, when the programmers hand over over their work to the audio team and say, “Here, add your sounds to it “.
 Bruce doesn’t work that way.
-He said “If you want a sound, you come and talk to me and I’ll give you a sound that’s designed for your particular thing “.
+He said, “If you want a sound, you come and talk to me and I’ll give you a sound that’s designed for your particular thing “.
 So as audio became more important, we grew more collaborative with the other disciplines, and now they don’t think of us as guys at the end of the pipeline.
 Sadly, there are still companies out there who don’t work this way.
-Erick has probably dealt a lot with that, haha.
+Erick has probably dealt a lot with that (laughs).